-- 1. The Act1 requires the GOsC to act in the public interest when an allegation is raised about a registrant's fitness to practise.
+- 1. The Act requires GOsC to act in the public interest when an allegation is raised about a Registrant's fitness to practise.
 The public interest includes: - a. to protect, promote and maintain the health, safety and well-being of the public - b. to promote and maintain public confidence in the profession of osteopathy, and - c. to promote and maintain proper professional standards and conduct for members of that profession. - 2.
-The public interest and the interests of the complainant and registrant may demand that matters are fully and properly investigated and resolved at the Professional Conduct Committee (PCC) or Health Committee (HC).
+The public interest and the interests of the complainant and Registrant may demand that matters are fully and properly investigated and resolved at the PCC or HC.